FRC5708/2020-vision/README.md

 # FRC Team 5708's camera and vision code for Infinite Recharge

-Right now it's just a fork of the 2019 repo

 ## 	Streaming how to

 Launch the start_steaming.sh script from a unix shell (WSL works).